How to implement exception handling in SQL Server - Try… Catch

 Conclusion

-The actual purpose of exception handling using these blocks is to show users a more readable error messages also prevent the entire process from crashing.
+The actual purpose of exception handling using these blocks is to show users a more readable error messages.
+In-addition, to prevent the entire process from crashing.

 ← PreviousNext →